immannan/elasticsearch/md/Lab_3.md

 queries --- term-level queries and full-text queries.
 We also learned how to compose different queries in more complex queries using one of the compound queries.

-This lab provided you with sound knowledge to get a foothold on querying Elasticsearch data.
-There are many more types of queries supported by Elasticsearch, but we have covered the most essential ones.
-This should help you get started and enable you to understand other types of queries from the Elasticsearch reference documentation.